yasoobkhalid1/web_dev_notes/README.md

 - [[5](#2-css)] Make sure not to implement CSS into your documents by styling inline or using the `style` element.
 This drastically reduces reproducibility and is considered bad practice.
 Almost always, use an external stylesheet that you link to your HTML document.
 - [[6](#21-fonts)] When using browser fonts rather than custom fonts, make sure to specify a **font stack** so that your browser has fall-back options if the preferred choice is unavailable
 - [[7](#23-specificity)] Make sure to use Chrome's Inspect tool to observe the order of specificity for an element.
+- [[8](#24-css-box-model)] Consider using a CSS Reset like [here](https://meyerweb.com/eric/tools/css/reset/) to get rid of all the pre-provided styling built-in to the browser.
+This makes sure you start with a completely blank slate.
+- [[9](#26-responsive-design--media-queries)] Use Chrome Dev Tools `Toggle Device` button to view your website in different sizes to make sure it's responsive and looks good for all of them.